 Factored Receivables: The Company purchases invoices from its factoring customers in schedules or batches.
 These receivables are included in loans receivable on the Consolidated Statements of Financial Condition, and as commercial loans and leases in Note 4 - Loans Receivable.
 The face value of the invoices purchased or amount advanced is recorded by the Company as factored receivables, and the unadvanced portions of the invoices purchased, less fees, are considered customer reserves.
 The customer reserves are held to settle any payment disputes or collection shortfalls.
-Customer reserves may be used to pay customers' obligations to various third parties as directed by the customer, are periodically released to or withdrawn by customers, and are reported as noninterest-bearing deposits in the Consolidated Statements of Financial Condition.
-The unpaid principal balances of these receivables were \$5.9 million and \$7.0 million at September 30, 2023 and December 31, 2022, respectively, and are included in commercial loans and leases.
-The customer reserves associated with the factored receivables were \$1.9 million and \$1.4 million at September 30, 2023 and December 31, 2022, respectively.
+Customer reserves may be used to pay customers' obligations to various third parties as directed by the customer, customer.
+Customer reserves are periodically released to or withdrawn by customers, and are reported as noninterest-bearing deposits in the Consolidated Statements of Financial Condition.
+The unpaid principal balances of these receivables were \$3.5 million and \$5.9 million and \$7.0 million at September 30, 2023 March 31, 2024 and December 31, 2022 2023, respectively, and are included in commercial loans and leases.
+The customer reserves associated with the factored receivables were \$1.9 million and \$2.1 million and \$1.4 million at September 30, 2023 March 31, 2024 and December 31, 2022 2023, respectively.